What do parts of speech mean in Russian? What parts of speech are there?

 Peculiarities

 1. Endowed with meanings that unite them into classes and distinguish them from others.
-So, the words side and bull have different lexical, but the same grammatical meaning.
+Thus, the words bok and bull have different lexical, but the same grammatical meaning.

 2. Name objects, signs and actions;

-3. In the proposal are the main or secondary members.
+3. In a sentence they are the main or secondary members.

-Depending on whether what information about the subject the words give, they are separated:
+Depending on, what information about the subject the words give, they are separated:

 • subject is a noun.
 Examples: spinach, newlyweds;

-• belonging, quality and property - adjective - cute, relevant;
+• belonging, quality and property - adjective - attractive, relevant;

-• the order of the arrangement of objects or the number - the numeral - twelve;
+• the order of arrangement of objects or number - numeral - twelve;

 • action or state - verb (to modernize);